 And the paperwork does not end after the loan closes.
 During the construction phase after closing, while you’re already busy working with your builder, checking your budget and seeing your dream home take form, the process of administering your construction loan will continue to be quite tedious for both you and your builder.
 Loan processing activities include processing and tracking draw requests, progress inspections, mechanics’ lien waivers and other loan-related items.

 Click here for an example of some of the documentation and underwriting information that a lender may require in connection with a construction loan.
-Click here for a good description by a lender of how its construction loan underwriting, closing and administration process works.

 We hope this series of articles has helped you learn and understand more about construction loans, lot loans and land loans.
 Let us know what you think in the comments.